Needs & Options Review

 You need the right architect who has the specific skills for your type of project.
 The right ‘fit’ between you and your architect is key.

 In our experience the best way of finding out whether we are the right ‘fit’ is to fully understand what you are looking for.
-This is achieved through and initial consultation and our Needs and Options Review.
+This is achieved through the initial step by exploring our Needs and Options Review.

 If for some reason we then discover that we are not an ideal ‘fit’ then you are free to take the review report to another designer for them to continue the process.